Bashyitsi/alu-higher_level_programming/python-hello_world/README.md

-Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
+Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.